Equipping The Saints For Ministry: A Partnership Approach

 Equipping the Saints for Ministry: A Partnership Approach

 At Great Lakes Bible College, we hold a fundamental belief: the local church is the body of Christ.
 It is the central hub for Christian life and ministry, not an ancillary component.
 This core conviction shapes everything we do, especially how we train and equip believers for service.
-We don't see ourselves as a replacement for the church, but rather as a partner in its mission.
+We do not see ourselves as a replacement for the church, but rather as a partner in its mission.
 Our goal is to work alongside congregations to help them fulfill their calling to "equip the saints for the work of ministry" (Ephesians 4:12).

 The Synergy of Head and Hands

 The Hands: The congregation's part is to provide the practical application.
 Our students are challenged through Ministry Experience Credits to find a ministry opportunity 'in their own backyard'.
-Also, it's in the local church that a student's theological knowledge is tested and honed.
-It's here that they learn to minister to the local body, share the gospel with a neighbor, teach a Sunday school class, or serve the community.
+Also, it is in the local church that a student's theological knowledge is tested and honed.
+It is here that they learn to minister to the local body, share the gospel with a neighbor, teach a Sunday school class, or serve the community.
 The church provides the real-world laboratory where theory becomes practice.
 This is where a student can be mentored by faithful and believing men and women, and have the opportunity to live out what they are learning in a tangible way.

 The Benefits of This Partnership